Jandrov/micro/p1/p1/README.txt

 ; GROUP: 2351
 ;**************************************************************************

-It is really important to read the comment in the botton of the labs1c.asm file.
+It is really important to read the comment in the bottom of the labs1c.asm file.